ouspg/CloudAndNetworkSecurity/2. Network Security 2/README.md

 ## NEW NETWORK SETUP FOR THE SECOND LAB

-For enhanced security purposes, the network setup for second lab has been upgraded and web-server has been exposed to the internet.
+For enhanced security purposes, the network setup for second lab has been upgraded and web-server has been exposed outside to the WAN.
 Network admins have moved the HTTP server to a new sub-network behind the pfsense firewall.
 This new sub-network is called [DMZ][https://en.wikipedia.org/wiki/Demilitarized_zone] and it only hosts the HTTP server.
 Original LAN network remains the same with kali linux.
 Here are the features of new network as described by network admins:

 ```
 WAN Network Specifications (vtnet0):